DonAnthonyLee/BeSunPinyin/README.md

 + BeOS/HaikuOS

-When you run "make" to build BeSunPinyin, it will link to the "input_server" of system automatically.
+When you run "make" to build BeSunPinyin, it will link against the "input_server" of system automatically.

 + Other platforms